flub78/calculator/README.md

 # calculator
-A small calculator of javascript practice and css grid experiment
+A small calculator for javascript practice and css grid experiment